davidamichelson/DIV6700/schedule.md

 *Assignments*

 - *Florilegium 1* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.
+Please answer this question:

 1. Early Christian authors often drew upon the rhetorical strategy of creating "paradoxical antitheses" in which they re-defined or re-valued the norms of society through a Christian lens.
 How did early Christian authors used such paradoxes to express their theologies of martyrdom and asceticism?